davehorner/cardinal/uxn-tal/README.md

 ## `uxntal:variables:key^^value://` Protocol Handler Variable Support

 The protocol handler supports passing variables and flags directly in the protocol portion of URL using key-value pairs.
 These are used to select emulator or pass options.

 Variables are specified separated by colons (`:`).
 Key-value pairs use either `^` or `^^` as separators.

-`cardinal-gui` has been enhanced with a --widget flag.
-This flag will turn on transparency for white pixels and turns off window decorations.
-Additionally, ctrl+alt+click and drag will move the window.
-This flag is added by placing "widget" as a variable in the protocol after the first :.
+`cardinal-gui` supports the `--widget` flag, which turns on transparency for white pixels, disables window decorations, enables ctrl+alt+click-and-drag to move the window, and sets the window always-on-top by default.
+If you want to disable always-on-top while using widget mode, pass `ontop^false` in the URL or use `--ontop=false` on the CLI.

-[uxntal:widget://https://wiki.xxiivv.com/etc/catclock.tal.txt](uxntal:widget://https://wiki.xxiivv.com/etc/catclock.tal.txt) will open in `cardinal-gui` in --widget mode.  catclock will show in a transparent window with no application decorations.
+[uxntal:widget://https://wiki.xxiivv.com/etc/catclock.tal.txt](uxntal:widget://https://wiki.xxiivv.com/etc/catclock.tal.txt) will open in `cardinal-gui` in --widget mode.  catclock will show in a transparent window with no application decorations and will be always-on-top unless you specify `ontop^false`.

 In order to support different emulators, you can pass an `emu` variable, which currently supports buxn,cuxn,uxnemu emulators if they are within the PATH.